 The course can be followed by law students, students from other relevant disciplines and exchange students.

-- Students are able to identify and explain contemporary legal issues and developments regarding the specific position of children under international human rights law.
+- After a successful completion of this course, the student has gained a good understanding of the CRC and other international legal instruments concerning children and a good picture of contemporary legal issues and developments regarding the specific position of children under international human rights law.

 The timetable of this course can be found in uSis.

 - Number of (2 hour) lectures: 5